Georgie Aldous

-Georgie James Aldous (born 5 July 1998) is a British social activist, model, entrepreneur, YouTuber and influencer.
+Georgie James Aldous (/ˈɔːldəs/ AWL-dəs; born 5 July 1998) is a British model, entrepreneur and influencer.
 In 2017 he became the first male beauty model for Superdrug, New Look and Primark, after launching a petition in 2016 to get more men on British make-up campaigns.

 Early life and education

 Aldous was born in Great Yarmouth, Norfolk, England and attended Ormiston Venture Academy.

 Career

 Aldous began posting vlogs on YouTube in 2013, using it as a way to overcome bullying and anxiety.
 He received verbal abuse in his hometown of Great Yarmouth for wearing make-up in public.
 He also stated he had received online abuse, including comments that him wearing make-up was against religion.
 By the age of 18 he was one of the top male beauty vloggers in the UK and the first British male beauty influencer to feature on Instagram's beauty report.

 Aldous began experimenting with make-up after being bullied at school as a teenager.
-In 2016, he began campaigning for more men to be featured in British make-up campaigns after American makeup company CoverGirl announced it would be having its first CoverBoy.
-He began a petition on Change.org titled #GetMenOnMakeupCampaigns, calling on major beauty brands to start including more men in their make-up campaigns.
+In 2016, he began campaigning for more men to be featured in British make-up campaigns after American makeup company CoverGirl announced it would be having its first CoverBoy, James Charles.
+He began a petition on Change.org titled #GetMenOnMakeupCampaigns, calling on major UK beauty brands to start including more men in their make-up campaigns.
 A year later in 2017, he became the first male beauty model for Superdrug, New Look and Primark.